Gene Öhman-Leone, KPA CTP

 Both are also Associate Members of the Pet Dog Trainers of Europe (an international organization), Fear Free Professionals, AKC Canine Good Citizen Evaluators and supporting members of the IAABC.

 Gene and Kinna Öhman-Leone have been avid animal lovers and outdoor adventurers since they were youngsters.
-In 2013, they created Animal Connection Training (formerly Mountain Hooves & Paws) to offer general positive reinforcement training for all animals.
+In 2013, they created Animal Connection Training & Consulting (formerly Mountain Hooves & Paws) to offer general positive reinforcement training for all animals.
 In 2023, after successfully running their business for a decade, they added their consultation business to help prospective animal trainers and other animal professionals.

-Both Kinna and Gene work full time as owners/trainers with Animal Connection Training.
-They believe that animals are individuals and therefore there is always, always something more to learn.
+Both Kinna and Gene believe that animals are individuals and therefore there is always, always something more to learn.
 As a result, they take continuing education seriously and are constantly increasing their understanding through additional study every year.